 VIKING OF THE WEEK

-Ashanti Abshaw: The women’s basketball freshman scored a career-high 23 points with 10 rebounds to lead CSU past Youngstown State on Saturday.
+Ashanti Abshaw: The women’s basketball freshman had 32 points and 14 rebounds and hit the game-winning shot at the buzzer to lead CSU past Northern Kentucky.

 THIS WEEK'S SCHEDULE

 WEDNESDAY, MARCH 9

 Women’s Tennis at Akron, 3:00 pm